 What length of skis should you choose?

-For kids and beginners it is recommended that the skis are in the same height as your mouth or chin, whereas it can be at eye level if you are an expert.
+For kids who are advanced skiers we recommend that the skis are at the same height as your mouth or chin, whereas it can be at eye level if you are an expert.

-The ski type also plays a key role, as recommended in the illustration below:
+For adult skiers, besides body height and level, the ski type also plays a key role, as recommended in the illustration below for intermediate skiers:

-There are generally four types of alpine skis at SkatePro.
+There are generally six types of alpine skis at SkatePro.